KothaNikhil/FactoryManagement/TEST_COVERAGE_CHECKLIST.md

 - [ ] **Complete Transaction Workflow**
   1. Launch application
-  2. Navigate to Transaction Entry
+  2. Navigate to New Transaction
   3. Select item from dropdown
   4. Select party from dropdown
   5. Enter quantity and price